 The new Online Primary Progress toolkit is simple to use and can be tailored to meet your precise needs, as well as any changes in government requirements.

-The system provides a tracking tool for the new statement-based National Curriculum, for Key Stages 1 and 2.
+- The toolkit provides a tracking tool for the new statement-based National Curriculum, for Key Stages 1 and 2.
 Our design aim is to make it very easy to use and flexible enough to meet your precise needs.

-Initially the system contains all the statements from the National Curriculum Programmes of Study in English, Mathematics and Science, but the powerful statement editor will make it easy to adapt to different schemes, such as the NAHT model framework, or to devise your own.
+- By default, the toolkit contains all the statements from the National Curriculum Programmes of Study in English, Mathematics and Science, but the powerful statement editor will make it easy to adapt to different schemes, such as the NAHT model framework, or to devise your own.